Reviews 2023-05-31

 The glasses do not come with onboard batteries, so in order to turn these on, they will need to be connected via the usb cable included to some sort of power source.
 Your laptop or wall phone charger will do the trick, but they were really designed for you to discreetly run the cable to your pocket or backpack to a portable battery pack.
 There is a very simple and obvious on/off switch on the arm, as well as a couple of buttons: one toggles brightness while the other cycles through the animations.

 The animations that come programmed on the glasses are all pretty neat and do a wide range of showing off the kind of thing that RGB LED matrices can do.
-Some are (subjectively) cooler than others, but it cycles at a pretty quick pace so that it creates a pretty cool effect while sitting around.

 Wearing them: